hashdragons/hashdragons.io/protocol.md

 ### Hibernate
-Hiberating allow the keeper to declare the hashdragon "asleep" and unlikely to participate in any activity for a while.
+Hibernating allows the keeper to declare the hashdragon "asleep" and unlikely to participate in any activity for a while.
 ```
 OP_RETURN
     <lokad_id: '0xd101d400'> (4 bytes)